william-warren/python_benchmark/grocery_store/readme.md

 ### Goal
 Make a terminal based grocery store in python that allows users to shop.
+**app.py is an example application of this assignment being successfully completed**

 ### Requirements
 * Reads text from csv inventory into a dictionary object representing the inventory.